ssj-gz/Competitive-Programming/my-own-problems/simple-markdown-editor/markdown/problem-statement.md

 * Take the third and fourth occurrences of formatting characters in the document (if they exist); the positions of these form a formatted range
 * Continue this process until no formatting characters remain.

-For example, given the document:
+For example, given the following $D$:

 ```
 XXX*XXXX*XX*XXXXXX*XX**XX*XXX